wgpu/util/

 }

-Some(chosen_adapter.expect("WGPU_ADAPTER_NAME set but no matching adapter found!"))
+Ok(chosen_adapter.expect("WGPU_ADAPTER_NAME set but no matching adapter found!"))

 }

-/// Initialize the adapter obeying the WGPU_ADAPTER_NAME environment variable.
+/// Initialize the adapter obeying the `WGPU_ADAPTER_NAME` environment variable.

 pub fn initialize_adapter_from_env(